 Kimberly is a registered patent agent in Canada and the United States.
 With a PhD in chemistry, Kimberly provides specialized expertise to clients ranging from academic/research institutes and startups to pharmaceutical small and medium-sized enterprises (SMEs) and larger blue chip companies.
 She thrives on the challenge of figuring out how best to claim, strengthen and protect her clients’ inventions in order to create a strategic patent portfolio.
 Her expertise and prominence in the field has earned her recognition as one of the leading Canadian patent practitioners in IAM Patent 1000.

-Kimberly is a registered Patent Agent in Canada and the United States.
-The focus of her practice is on drafting and prosecuting patent and design applications, preparing patentability, infringement, validity and freedom-to-operate opinions, providing worldwide strategic patent and design portfolio management and conducting due diligence in patent and design valuations.
+Kimberly has extensive experience in drafting and prosecuting patent and design applications, preparing patentability, infringement, validity and freedom-to-operate opinions, providing worldwide strategic patent and design portfolio management and conducting due diligence in patent and design valuations.

-Kimberly specializes in the areas of chemistry, pharmaceutics, medical devices, aerospace and aeronautics, energy and mining.
+Kimberly’s practice focuses on the areas of chemistry, pharmaceutics, medical devices, aerospace and aeronautics, energy and mining.
 More specifically, she specializes in the fields of organic and inorganic chemistry, such as pharmaceutical formulations, polymers, surfactants, petroleum, propellants, electrochemistry, photochemistry and synthesis.
 Kimberly’s post-doctoral research experience in chemistry related to synthesis of new drugs for photodynamic therapeutic treatment of cancer (Queen Mary and Westfield College, London, England) and the development of new polymeric materials and methodologies for holographic data storage (NSF Center for Photoinduced Charge Transfer, University of Rochester, Rochester, NY).
 During that time she co-authored several well-known scientific publications.